MSrotyr/Choord/README.md

 npx nodemon
 ```

+5. Run an emulator on android studio.
+See [https://docs.expo.dev/workflow/android-studio-emulator] on how to setup android studio for an expo project.

-5. In a new terminal: Install app dependencies and run
+6. In a new terminal: Install app dependencies and run

 ```bash
 cd App